19-Day North India & Holi Festival

 Tonight you’ll be rolling up your sleeves and getting some serious Rajasthani cooking done, before dining with your teacher-hosts in their tranquil yard.

-Accommodation: Alsisar Haveli (or similar)
+Accommodation: Alsisar Haveli (or similar), Jaipur

-Included: Breakfast and dinner
+Included: Breakfast and Dinner

-Day 9: JAIPUR TO JODHPUR
+DAY 10: JAIPUR TO JODHPUR

 Optional: Float above the scenery in a hot air balloon experience like no other – $280 USD.
 You’ll spot villages, palaces and hidden forts hidden throughout the Aravalli ranges.
-No need to decide right away – your guide will arrange tickets while you’re on the trip.
-The flight is optional and weather-dependent, and you’ll pay on the spot.
+Let us know in advance if you are interested.
+Otherwise, you can relax for a moment and take it slowly this morning.

-Our next stop is Jodhpur – a 5-hour drive away.
+Your next stop is Jodhpur – a 5-hour drive away.

-Accommodation: Ranbanka Palace (or similar)
+Accommodation: Ranbanka Palace (or similar), Jodhpur

-Included: Breakfast and dinner
+Included: Breakfast and Dinner

 Mehrangarh Fort is monumental in both size and impression.
 Perched on a hill with 36-metre-high walls, in the mid-15th century, this fort was the protection of the City of Jodhpur.
 Explore the series of palaces and ornamental courtyards on the inside.

-Accommodation: Ranbanka Palace (or similar)
+Accommodation: Ranbanka Palace (or similar), Jodhpur

 Included: Breakfast